-- To provide appropriate intake of and initial guidance pertaining to complaints - To act as an Advisor to the parties - To perform or assist with initial assessment] - To investigate complaints - To serve as a hearing facilitator (process administrator, no decision-making role) - To serve as a Decision-maker Panel Member regarding the complaint - To serve as an Appeal Decision-maker b.
+- To provide appropriate intake of and initial guidance pertaining to complaints - To act as an Advisor to the parties - To perform or assist with initial assessment] - To investigate complaints - To serve as a hearing facilitator (process administrator, no decision-making role) - To serve as a Decision-maker Panel Member regarding the complaint b.
 Pool Member Appointment c.
 Pool Member Training